popala1986/oneway-ticket-travel/README.md

   ● GET /api/offers → returns all available offers
   ● POST /api/offers/search → filters offers based on SearchFilter criteria

+  ● GET /admin/offers?offerName=... → returns a single offer matching the provided name
+    Throws OfferNotFoundException if no match is found Handled globally via GlobalException using ProblemDetail and HTTP 404

 ReservationRestController
   ● POST /api/reservations/reserve/{offerId} → reserves an offer for the authenticated user

 Swagger UI: http://localhost:8080/swagger-ui/index.html

+⚠️ Error Handling
+The application includes centralized exception handling for cleaner API responses:
+● OfferNotFoundException — thrown when an offer is not found by name ● Handled globally via GlobalException class annotated with @ControllerAdvice ● Returns standardized ProblemDetail with HTTP 404 status and descriptive message

 ## 🚀 Getting Started

 1. Clone the repository: